-16.29)OA No. 524/2008 and M.A.
-No. 655/2008(u/r 4(S) of the CAT(P)
+16.29) OA No. 524/2006 and M.A.
+No. 655/2008(u/r 4(5) of the CAT(P)

 Rules, 1987 : Two applicants have filed this O.A.
 They are at present serving as Gramin Dak Sevaks under the 1st Respondent, i.e. Sr. Superintendent of Post Offices, Trivandrum (North).
-The seniority position of the applicants is respectively 67 and 180, in the July 2005 list vide Annexure A-1.
+The seniority position of the applicants is respectively 67 and 180 in the July 2005 list vide Annexure A-1.
 There are 18 Group D vacancies available, while the number admitted by the respondents is 15, vide Annexure A-2.
 These vacancies have been kept unfilled for want of approval by the screening committee.
-All these posts are managed by engaging GDS on mazdoor basis.
+All these posts are manned by engaging GDS on mazdoor basis.
 However, there is no need for such clearance from the screening committee as held by the Tribunal in OA No. 901/2003, 977/2003, 115/2004 and 346/2005.
 These vacancies could be filled up in accordance with the Recruitment Rules, whereby 75% of the vacancies would be filled from amongst the Gramin Dak Sevaks on the basis of suitability cum seniority.
 Hence this OA praying for a direction to the respondents to take immediate steps to fill up the vacancies as per the Recruitment Rules.

-16.36) OA No. 525/2008 and MA 656/2008 (u/r 4(S) of the CAT(P) Rules, 1987:
+16.30) OA No. 525/2008 and MA 656/2008 (u/r 4(5) of the CAT(P) Rules, 1987:

 The six applicants herein are working as Gramin Dak Sevaks under the Superintendent of Post Offices, Kasargode Postal Division.
-They are amongst the senior most of the G.D.S.
-At present there are 8 vacancies of Group D, which could be filled up by promoting the applicants.
-These posts are managed by the G.D.S. only on mazdoor basis.
+They are amongst the senior-most of the G.D.S.
+At present there are 3 vacancies of Group D, which could be filled up by promoting the applicants.
+These posts are manned by the G.D.S. only on mazdoor basis.
 The vacancies have been kept unfilled on the ground that screening committee's approval has not been given, whereas in accordance with the decisions in OA No. 901/2003, 977/2003, and 115/2004 of this Tribunal, there is no need to have the nod from the Screening Committee as these vacancies are to be filled by way of promotion and screening committee's recommendations are required only for filling up of the post by Direct Recruitment.
 In respect of Ernakulam Division, this Tribunal has passed an order on the above lines in OA No. 346/2005.
-Decision of the High Court of Kerala in WP(C) No. 22818/2006 has also been referred to.
-The the 2002 Recruitment Rules from among the G.D.S.
+Decision of the High Court of Kerala in WP(C) No. 22813/2006 has also been referred to.
+The applicants pray for a direction to the respondents to fill up the vacancies as per the 2002 Recruitment Rules from among the G.D.S..